ricmmartins/azure-vpn-aws/README.md

 That said, if before you had to use an appliance or virtual machine acting as VPN Server on the other side when using the AWS Virtual Private Gateway, now you don't need anymore.
 You can simply connect the AWS Virtual Private Gateway with the Azure VPN Gateway directly without worry to manage IaaS resources like virtual machines.

-So in this article I'll show to you how to setup this.
+So in this article I'll show to you how to setup using static routes.
 Below the draw of our lab:

 ![draw](images/draw.png)